jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 The L0 mask is the "ground truth" determining free slots, but since it's a bitmask of packed elements it's exactly the layout you would use as a SIMD op mask or something similar.

 I quite enjoy keeping datastructures simple, instead of wrapping everything in multiple levels of generic containers.
-Here's a an example of AoSoA combined with Bit_Pool, for something like a particle system:
+Here's an example of AoSoA combined with Bit_Pool, for something like a particle system:
 ```c
 MAX_FOOS :: 1024 * 16